SeanDS/zero/README.md

   - Comparisons of complex value series don't handle phase wrapping, and so occasionally flag two matched series as different.
 Might be better to compare complex numbers instead.

+## Contributing
+Bug reports and feature requests are always welcome, as are contributions to the code.
+Please use the project's [issue tracker](https://git.ligo.org/sean-leavey/circuit/issues).

 ## Future ideas
   - Return plot objects to allow user to modify them